 27. “Do You Have This Feature?”

-“What’s making x, y, and z top of mind for you right now?”
+Try this: “What’s making (x), (y), and (z) top of mind for you right now?”

 28. Bad Online Reviews

-“That is concerning.
+Try this: “That’s concerning.
 May I ask what you read or heard?
 If I could assure you that wouldn’t be your experience, would it be out of the question to keep chatting?”

-29. You Don’t Have…”
+29. “You Don’t Have…”